robrich/kubernetes-hands-on-workshop/21-Kubernetes-best-practices/README.md

 - Labels:  Gratuitously add labels to anything.
 You can limit the query to `kubectl get all --selector=app=frontend`.

 - Namespaces:  You can scope things by namespace, though you'll now need to add the `--namespace=` to any kubectl command.

+- Namespaces aren't a security boundary, they're an organizational boundary.
+By default, any pod can call any other pod running in the cluster.

 - The `kubectl` cheat sheet: https://kubernetes.io/docs/reference/kubectl/cheatsheet/